 Larissa holds an M.A in Global Governance from the University of Waterloo, a Post-Graduate Certificate in Global Business Management from Conestoga College and an Honours B.A. in International Development from the University of Guelph.

 Tyler brings a diverse work background and technical skill set to the MHWB board of directors.
-Out of school, Tyler was the co-owner of one of the fastest growing companies in Canada for 4 consecutive years.
-From there he worked as an analyst in several industries including Tech, Insurance and Logistics before transitioning into property investment and Real Estate.
+Tyler was the co-owner of one of the fastest growing companies in Canada.
+He also worked as a data analyst in several industries including Tech, Insurance and Logistics before changing focus to property investment and Real Estate.

-Tyler has always had a passion for mental health and is excited for the opportunity to help build this incredible organization and spread mental health awareness and education within Canada and across the world.
+Tyler has always had a passion for mental health and is excited for the opportunity to help build this incredible organization and spread mental health awareness and education within Canada and internationally.

 Dr. Shrenik Parekh is a Child and Adolescent Psychiatrist at Grand River Hospital, Kitchener.
 He is also an adjunct faculty for the McMaster University at Waterloo regional campus.
 Shrenik grew up in India where he completed his medical education.
 He later joined a Master’s program in Public Health at the University of Texas, Houston.
 With strong interest in the field of mental health, he completed his training as a general psychiatrist at the State University of New York, Buffalo followed by a specialization in Child and Adolescent Psychiatry at Oregon Health and Science University, Portland.

 Shrenik has fascination for travelling and learning about different cultures.
 He has been involved in a project in Guyana that has been primarily focused on training psychiatrists and other mental health clinicians to improve access to quality mental health services.